RidwanHaque/AI-ML-CV-NBA-Basketball-Analytics-System-Interface/README.md

 we will be interacting with the model we've selected through **Transformers**(the library name for hugging face).

 the outputs of the model we would take the one with the higher score

+## Ball Acquisition

+- basically model will measure if the bounding box of the ball has a >80% overlap with the bounding box of the player then that would indicate a player posseses the ball